Hampton Park

 AreaSearch assessment indicates Hampton Park faces employment challenges relative to the majority of Australian markets

-There are currently 12,967 residents employed, but the unemployment rate is higher than Greater Melbourne's by 4.5%.
-Workforce participation in Hampton Park lags behind Greater Melbourne at 59.0%.
-Key industries for employment among residents include manufacturing, health care & social assistance, and construction.
-Manufacturing stands out with employment levels at 2.3 times the regional average.
+Workforce participation in Hampton Park is lower at 66.0%, compared to Greater Melbourne's 71.0%.
+Only 12.9% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
+Key industries for employment include manufacturing, health care & social assistance, and construction.
+Manufacturing has a notable concentration with employment levels at 2.3 times the regional average.

 Conversely, professional & technical services show lower representation at 4.2% compared to the regional average of 10.1%.
-Limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 3.2%, labour force by 4.6%, leading to an unemployment rise of 1.2 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.0% and unemployment rose by 0.3 percentage points.
-State-level data as of 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hampton Park's employment mix suggests local employment should increase by 5.7% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 3.2%, labour force increased by 4.6%, resulting in an unemployment rise of 1.2 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hampton Park's employment mix suggests local employment should increase by 5.7% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not consider localized population projections.

 Frequently Asked Questions - Employment